Board of Directors

 President

-Tiffany D. Tucker was recently named to Sports Illustrated’s 100 Influential Black Women in Sports.
+Tiffany D. Tucker was announced as UMBC’s Director of Athletics, Physical Education, and Recreation in July 2024.
+One of the most respected leaders in college athletics, she was named to Sports Illustrated’s 100 Influential Black Women in Sports.
 “Tiffany is a superstar in college athletics,” said Jimmy Bass, UNCW’s longtime athletic director.
 “She’s a wonderful human being who brought an unmatched work ethic to UNCW.
 She is well-respected by Seahawk student-athletes, coaches and staff, and her peers throughout campus for her love of this great university.
 Her work on the CAA level has made our league better.”

 In her fourth year at the University of North Carolina Wilmington as the Deputy Director of Athletics and Senior Woman Administrator, she serves as the second in command.
 She is responsible for the day-to-day operations of the department and functions as the department liaison for Admissions, Dean of Students Office, General Counsel, Financial Aid, Student Affairs, Title IX & Clery Compliance.
 Tiffany serves as sport administrator while providing leadership to the department’s management team and sport administrator’s council.